Decoding Speech from Electrocorticography

 Losing the ability to speak can be devastating.
 Sometimes, though, people lose this ability without losing the ability to plan the proper mouth movements for speaking.
 For example, a stroke, or Lou Gehrig’s disease, can spare the parts of the brain responsible for issuing the right “commands” to the lips, jaws, and tongue, while damaging the parts of the nervous system through which those commands would normally travel.
 In these cases, it’s theoretically possible to restore speech by monitoring the brain cells associated with intended speech, and then using an algorithm that translates those patterns of brain activity directly into the words the person is trying to say.

-Now our lab is proposing to scale this speech decoding up to allow the participant to form any sentence he or she chooses, from a larger vocabulary of 1000 words.
-To do this, we plan to record brain activity from a group of epilepsy patients for several hours, while they speak sentences from a new set of sentences that are optimized for flexibility.
-Then we will develop and apply an improved speech-decoding algorithm, incorporating recent advances in “machine translation,” the technology behind (e.g.) Google Translate.
+Now Dr. Makin’s lab is proposing to scale this speech decoding up to allow the participant to form any sentence he or she chooses, from a larger vocabulary of 1000 words.
+To do this, they plan to record brain activity from a group of epilepsy patients for several hours, while they speak sentences from a new set of sentences that are optimized for flexibility.
+Then they will develop and apply an improved speech-decoding algorithm, incorporating recent advances in “machine translation,” the technology behind (e.g.) Google Translate.